The question came from a man seated in the warm glow of the Guild Room of one of Manhattan's

 of sin and merit, as opposed to grace, have come to permeate contemporary political discourse.
 It

 also exposes popular American beliefs about the nature and causes of poverty.

-The youngest person to cast a ballot for Franklin Delano Roosevelt is now 85 years old.
+The youngest person to cast a ballot for Franklin Delano Roosevelt turned 97 in 2020.
 In less time

 than we realize, the living memory of a more generous mode of political discourse will have vanished